 The Programme integrates with and reinforces Health Data Research UK’s investment in health data science and talent development, to stimulate the use of health data to make lives longer and healthier.
 It encompasses three essential functions:

 - UK Health Data Research Alliance – an Alliance of data suppliers committed to making an unprecedented breadth and depth of data available for research and innovation purposes.
 Find out more

-- Digital Innovation Hubs – making data available, curating data, and providing expert research services.
+- Health Data Research Hubs – making data available, curating data, and providing expert research services.
 The Hubs will be centres of expertise to get from data to insight and the location to collaborate and co-create.
 Find out more

 - Health Data Research Innovation Gateway – providing discovery, accessibility, security and interoperability to surface data, support linkage, and enable health data science safely and efficiently.
 Find out more

 Digital Innovation Hub Model

 These functions form the model of the Digital Innovation Hub Programme, as outlined below.